Any man shall be eligible for membership in this Society

 enduring effort we inspire the community with a reverence

 for the principles of the government founded by our

 forefathers and recognize individuals who demonstrate

 timeless qualities of these men and women by endeavoring

 on a national, regional and local level.

-For membership interest, complete the simple
+For membership interest in the TNSSAR, please complete the simple

 persons for outstanding bravery and self sacrifice in